Solihull adopts HMS Vivacious

 people at home and those at sea were a great value.

-Crew members of HMS Volunteer played a football match with NALGO members during a visit to the town in 1944
+Crew members of HMS Vivacious played a football match with NALGO members during a visit to the town in 1944

 At the invitation of Solihull Urban District Council more than one hundred members of the ship’s company paid a weekend visit to Solihull in 1944.
 Various events were laid on to entertain the guests, including a reception, a Ratings’ Dance at the Public Hall, and a football match.